 DCC have progressed the procurement for Section A with a view to appointing a preferred contractor via an open competitive tender.
 It is necessary that the appointment is made as soon as possible as development of the Traffic Management, confirming arrangements/bookings with the landowners and advance environmental works are a key item in the delivery programme.
-However, works will not commence until the DfT approve delivery of the scheme in 2 sections and confirm that the £5 million grant can all be applied to Section A.
+The DfT have approved delivery of the scheme in 2 sections and confirm that the £5 million grant can all be applied to Section A.